michogar/CordovaConfigWebpackPlugin/README.md

     npm i -D cordova-webpack-config-plugin

-CordovaConfigWebpackPlugin will look for `config.xml` into the `context` path from `webpack`.
+CordovaConfigWebpackPlugin will look for `config.xml` relative to the `context` path from `webpack`.

-Replace values passed as object into `config.xml` values.
-Launchs exception if tag passed isn't into the `config.xml`
+Replace values passed as an object in `config.xml` values.
+Launches exception if tag passed isn't present in the `config.xml` file.

 ### Usage